 There will be close co-operation between IA and the Society’s external auditors, including the exchange of relevant information, in order to avoid the duplication of work and thereby maximise the efficiency of audit resource.
 Regular meetings will be held with the external auditors to discuss risks, identify potential areas of reliance and to develop effective working relationships.

 The Chief Internal Auditor will develop an effective working relationship with the FCA and PRA supervisory teams and provide reports and information as requested by them.

 Approval and Review

-These Terms of Reference will be reviewed at least annually by the Chief Internal Auditor and the conclusion and any recommendations will be proposed to the Audit Committee for approval.
+This Charter will be reviewed at least annually by the Chief Internal Auditor and the conclusion and any recommendations will be proposed to the Audit Committee for approval.